sodevious/sodevious.github.io/_posts/2013-11-20-internmob.markdown

    class: center
 ---

 This is a client project for a web app that allows companies to post challenges to college students.
 Those with the best answers get job interviews for paid internships.
-I handled design direction, user experience, and designing/developing the UI.
+I handled design direction, user interface, working with a rails developer, and front-endd development (rails templating).